boniolp/boniolp.github.io/index.md

 - **October 2022:** *Visiting Researcher, European Gravitational Observatory (EGO), the VIRGO collaboration*
   - Research project:
-     - Geo-localization of noises using data series from fiber-acoustic sensors positioned at one of the building of the VIRGO interferometer.
+     - Geo-localization of noises using data series from fiber-acoustic sensors positioned at one of the buildings of the VIRGO interferometer.
 Collaboration with Dr. Stamatios Gkaitatzis and Prof. Stavros Katsanevas.

 - **2022-2023:** *Postdoctoral researcher, Université Paris Cité, LIPADE*
   - Research projects:
-    - Benchmarking and large scale evaluation of anomaly detection methods for univariate time series.
-Collaboration with Dr John Paparrizos and Prof. Michael J. Franklin from the University of Chicago.
+    - Benchmarking and large-scale evaluation of anomaly detection methods for univariate time series.
+Collaboration with Dr. John Paparrizos and Prof. Michael J. Franklin from the University of Chicago.
     - Precursors detection and time series classification for the prediction of le Piton de la fournaise volcano.
-Colaboration with the Institut de Physique du Globe de Paris (IPGP).
+Collaboration with the Institut de Physique du Globe de Paris (IPGP).
     - Ensembling unsupervised anomaly detection methods with a supervised model selection method.
 Evaluation on large univariate time series benchmark.